WELCOME TO GONFALON6

 Domus Aurea (35 minutes)

-A pleasant 10-minute walk across the historic Vittorio Emanuele II Bridge takes you to Vatican City and then to St. Peter’s Basilica.
+A leisurely 10-minute walk across the historic Vittorio Emanuele II Bridge takes you to Vatican City and then to St. Peter’s Basilica.

-The property is also a few minutes’ walk from Campo de’ Fiori, which hosts a fabulous fruit and vegetable market every morning.
-Next to Campo de’ Fiori we find Piazza F arnese and Palazzo Farnese (French Embassy).
+The property is also just a few minutes “walk from Campo de” Fiori, which hosts a fabulous fruit and vegetable market every morning.
+Next to Campo de’ Fiori we find Piazza Farnese and Palazzo Farnese (French Embassy).

-On the other side of Corso Vittorio Emanuele II, a picturesque walk takes you to Piazza Navona, Pantheon, Trevi Fountain and Spanish Steps, a wonderful area that is also ideal for shopping.
+On the other side of Corso Vittorio Emanuele II, through a charming walk we reach Piazza Navona, Pantheon, Trevi Fountain and Piazza di Spagna, a wonderful area, also ideal for shopping.

-Walking the entire length of Via Giulia, one finds oneself in front of the exclusively pedestrian Sisto Bridge, crossing it one reaches Trastevere, full of small squares narrow streets and alleys that still retain the character of a popular Roman neighborhood thanks in part to the abundant presence of typical trattorias and historic establishments.
+Going all the way down Via Giulia, one finds oneself in front of the exclusively pedestrian Sisto Bridge, crossing it one reaches Trastevere, full of small squares narrow streets and alleys that still preserve the character of a popular Roman neighborhood thanks also to the abundant presence of typical trattorias and historic establishments.